vmx17/RenderersLib/README.md

 # RenderersLib - A Sample Project of XAML control as Windows Runtime Component and its Projection to NuGet package, then consume it in C# desktop application.
+last update: 9/11/2022

 The title is too long.
 ## What it is
  A sample of XAML control library in C++/WinRT and Projection project to NuGet Package.
 It will be comsumed in C# using Windows App SDK.